 or spa treatments.

-A month ago, I made the decision to give acupuncture a break, put the needles away and return to my first TCM love: acupressure.
+I made the decision to give acupuncture a break and put the needles away.

-The acupuncture needles are but mere instruments, and, while we find far more scientific studies on acupuncture and its benefits, acupressure can be just as effective and has its own range of benefits and tools of the trade that should be explored and researched.
+The acupuncture needles are but mere instruments, one of the most recent ones created, and, while we find far more scientific studies on acupuncture and its benefits, other means of manipulating the Qi can be just as effective and have their own range of benefits and tools of the trade that should be explored and researched.

-There are many ways in which the Qi can be manipulated along the meridians and acupoints.
-The modern acupuncture needle is just one of them.
-Anybody can be trained on how to pin needles in safely.
-However, a good Chinese medicine practitioner will feel, gather and guide the Qi into the acupoints, through their own fingers, palms or by means of other tools.
+A good Chinese medicine practitioner will feel, gather and guide the Qi via the meridians into the acupoints, through their own fingers, palms or by means of other tools.
 Depending on the nature of these tools and the aim of the treatment, the instruments act as relays for the Qi, as amplifiers or modifiers.
+However, nothing can replace the practitioner’s skill and even intuition and flair.

 Tools of the trade